mculinovic/EAGLER/README.md

 	make
 	open refman.pdf

-Please check the [links.md](links.md) file for links to datasets and additional information on the alignment toolbox used by the scaffolder.
+Please check the [links](links.md) file for links to datasets and additional information on the alignment toolbox used by the scaffolder.

 ## Usage

-To run the tool please use the provided run script as show below:
+To run the tool please use the command format shown below:

-	./run.sh <ont_reads.fasta> <draft_genome.fasta> <output_file.fasta> <extensions_output.fasta>
+	./release/eagler <ont_reads.fasta> <draft_genome.fasta> <output_file.fasta> <extensions_output.fasta>

-The implementation will automatically detect the number of hardware threads supported by the system
+The implementation will automatically detect the number of hardware threads supported by the system.

 ###Arguments: